-Some people are devoted to their religion, the environment or another important issue.
+Some people are devoted to their religion, the environment, or other important issues.
 You and your doula can coordinate a fundraiser for whatever is important to you.
-That fundraiser can be a party, an online campaign or a remote event open to the public.
+That fundraiser can be a party, an online campaign, or a remote event open to the public.

 Do you want to create something beautiful?